-I'm a French young researcher in Software Engineering, interested in software architecture analysis and software evolution (see the Research Interest page for more details).
-My research is applied to Object-Oriented Software, like Java and Smalltalk.
+I'm a French young researcher in Software Engineering, interested in software architecture analysis and software evolution.
+I develop software tools to help engineers to maintain software applications.
+My research is applied to Object-Oriented Software Architecture for robotics.

 I wrote my first paper for LinuxMag (a french computer science vulgarization magazine) in January 2010, about tools to improve software execution time made in Pharo environment.
 Now I have 3 papers in LinuxMag.